orfeotoolbox/OTB/CONTRIBUTING.md

 Note that we also accept PRs on our [GitHub mirror](https://github.com/orfeotoolbox/OTB) which we will manually merge.

+Caveat: if the Dashboard build on develop branch is broken, it is possible for core developers to push their fixes directly on develop (to gain time) but this is strictly limited to compilation error fixes.
+It is assumed that core developers are aware of the multi-platform environment on the Dashboard.

 ### Commit message

 On your feature branch, write a good [commit message](https://xkcd.com/1296/):